yubiyoy/themusicvault/src/main/resources/static/README.md

 * I have installed the VSC extension **leet-html** in VSC and thus template literal strings containing HTML in my JS code gets highlighted nicely.
 * I use the CSS framework Bootstrap - which saves how much own CSS I have to write and helps me make the frontend application responsive.
 * I use vanilla JS and try to write in a modern style with the code divided into different ES-modules.
 Application specific modules are found in **src/main/resources/static/js** and smaller, more generic helpers/utilities in **src/main/resources/static/js/utils**.
 The frontend application is built as an **SPA** (Single Page Application) which means the frontend controls all routing outside the REST-api and does not make hard page reloads when navigating between pages/views.
 * I use a local instance of MySQL and my database name is **jacobWebApp**.
-I save a database dump of the database as an sql file in the repo, so that I can restore the database if I need to and others can install it.
-It is stored in src/main/resources/db-dump.
+I save a database dump of the database as an sql file in the repo, and have written backend logic that automatically creates and seeds the db from the database dump if it is missing, when you start up the Spring application.

-### Articles I read to help me get started
+### Articles I found and read

 #### Sprint Data REST: Building REST routes without Controllers & Services
 * https://medium.com/@mertkagan/spring-data-rest-say-goodbye-to-controller-and-service-1acb6c7437f1